EpicEric/sandhole/README.md

 ## Features

 - HTTP port forwarding through SSH.
-- Automatic HTTPS support (with a tool like [dnsrobocert](https://github.com/adferrand/dnsrobocert)).
+- Automatic HTTPS support (with a tool like [dnsrobocert](https://github.com/adferrand/dnsrobocert) and/or ACME).
 - Automatic subdomain assignment (by default), with options for deterministic assignment.
 - Authenticate proxy tunnels through DNS, via a TXT record containing the authorized key's fingerprint.
 - Written in Rust, with comprehensive testing of features.